SLVC-DIDA: Signature-less Verifiable Credential-based Issuer-hiding and Multi-party Authentication for Decentralized Identity: Implementation and Evaluation

 \subsection{Experiment Configuration}

-The implementation of SlVC-DIDA is written in Golang and utilizes the following technology stack: the \verb|gnark| cryptographic library\footnote{The code is available at \url{https://github.com/Consensys/gnark.git}.} is employed to construct the Groth16-type SNARK circuits, with BN254 as the elliptic curve, and a Poseidon-based SNARK-friendly DI hash function is used for both the $\mathsf{CRH.}$ $\mathsf{Hash}_{\mathtt{pp}}$ $(\cdot)$ and $\mathsf{RSA.ComAcc}_{\mathtt{pp}}(\cdot)$ algorithms.
-Additionally, we realize a ZKP-RSA accumulator with ZK-Multiswap refers to \verb|Notus| code\footnote{The code is available at \url{https://github.com/notus-project/rsa_accumulator}}.
+The implementation of our proposed SLVC-DIDA framework is developed using Python for system orchestration and the \verb|Circom| language\footnote{The code is available at \url{https://github.com/iden3/circom}.} for constructing arithmetic circuits.
+We employ the Groth16 proving scheme instantiated on the BN128 elliptic curve to generate and verify ZKPs.
+For cryptographic hashing, the Poseidon hash function is utilized for both the internal logic of the ZKP circuits and the hash computations within the Merkle tree structure.
+Specifically, for the VCs generated by the Holder themselves and the membership proof (\(\boldsymbol{\pi}_{\mathtt{VC}}\)), we implemented a zero-knowledge Merkle tree accumulator based on the Poseidon hash.
 The experimental environments are running an Intel(R) Xeon(R) Platinum 8352V CPU @ 2.10GHz with 32 cores and 256GB of memory.
-We run 10 times for each experiment and record their average.
+To ensure the reliability of our performance metrics, we run 5 times for each experiment and record their average.